Christie Brinkley Shares Vintage Vacation Photo With Instagram

 Their smiles were wide and bright, both appeared to have had a wonderful time taking the sweet photo.
 Both carried handcrafted bags to tote their belongings.

 In the caption, Christie explained how much she missed her mother and that the two visited the country several times and always had a wonderful time.
-She also noted she visited the Las Hades resort made famous in the 1979 Bo Derek and Dudley Moore film 10.
+She also noted she visited the Las Hadas resort made famous in the 1979 Bo Derek and Dudley Moore film 10.
 Christie might have been around the age of 25 when the photo was taken but her official age was not listed in the caption.

 View this post on Instagram